Frederick Essen

 Recorder of deeds of St. Louis County in 1894–1902.

 He engaged in newspaper business at Clayton, Missouri, becoming the owner of two papers which he combined under the name of the Watchman-Advocate.

 He served as delegate to the Republican National Conventions in 1904, 1908, and 1912.

 He served as member of the board of education of Clayton and served as president in 1909–1919.

-Essen was elected as a Republican to the Sixty-fifth Congress to fill the vacancy caused by the death of Jacob E. Meeker and served from November 5, 1918, until March 3, 1919.
+Essen was elected as a Republican to the Sixty-fifth Congress to fill the vacancy caused by the death of Jacob Edwin Meeker and served from November 5, 1918, until March 3, 1919.

 He was not a candidate for renomination in 1918.